giovannilupi/dotfiles/README.md

 ### lf

 This is one of the binaries I use most frequently.
 Setting it up is straightforward, as lf automatically detects configuration files located in `.config/lf`.
+Due to bugs in previous versions, lf r32 or higher is required.
 For Linux setups, the `lfrc` config file is largely compatible, although a few adjustments may be necessary.
 First, some of the key binds might not be ideal outside of macOS.
 Second, this file includes some commands specific to macOS, such as `pbcopy`.

-All scripts included in `lfrc` and `preview` use POSIX syntax, maximizing compatibility across different Unix-like systems.
+Most scripts included in `lfrc` and `preview` use POSIX syntax, maximizing compatibility across different Unix-like systems.
 To optimize performance, I recommend using a minimal POSIX shell, such as [`dash`](http://gondor.apana.org.au/~herbert/dash/).
 While macOS comes with dash preinstalled, `sh` is symlinked to `bash` by default.
 On my system, I prefer not to change this, as I do not exclude the possibility of some OS scripts to rely on bash-specific syntax.
 Therefore, I instead trigger dash using the shebang `#!/bin/dash`.
 You may need to change the lfrc `set shell` directive and the preview script shebang according to your preferred shell.
 Optimizing performance is crucial for the preview script, as it is invoked each time a file is selected.
 Because lf spawns a new shell at every command, reducing the startup time can also be beneficial in lfrc.

+Notice that two functions in `lfrc`, namely `copyhere` and `movehere`, are not strictly POSIX compliant.
+Both functions use the `-n` option to avoid overriding files, which is a GNU extension.
+This is not a concern for me, as these functions are mainly designed to levarage the drag and drop features of iTerm2, and I do not expect much use for them on other systems.

 To enable file previews, ensure that the `preview` script is executable.
 The previwer uses chafa in conjunction with the sixel protocol to display images.
 You can check if you terminal emulator supports the sixel protocol [here](https://www.arewesixelyet.com/).
 If your terminal emulator does not provide sixel support, you can modify the previewer to use a different protocol, or to dispaly images using the ascii art option.